jinxiaochuan/learngit/readme.txt

 Git remote Repository.

-Creating a new branch is quick.
+Creating a new branch is quick with Git.